mulesoft/api-console/docs/api-components.md

 ### Code walkthrough

-In first code block main dependencies of the API console components has been loaded into the application using HTML imports.
+In first code block main dependencies of the API console has been loaded into the application using HTML imports.
 You may skip any of the components if you are not planning to use it.